betterstack-community/projects/README.md

 - [Elixir logger backend](https://github.com/towhans/betterstack_logger_backend)

 ## Contribute
+Want to build on top of Better Stack?
+Check out our [API documentation](https://betterstack.com/docs/logs/api/getting-started/) and let's build!

-Have a project built on top of Better Stack and want to share it with the world?
+Have a project already built on top of Better Stack and want to share it with the world?
 We would love to see it!
 Please submit a pull request directly to this repository or write us an email at hello@betterstack.com

 ## Thank you!
 Special thanks go to all contributors - you're amazing! ❤️